Totally Geodesic Riemannian Foliations on Compact Lie Groups: Introduction

-On the other hand, given a compact Lie group $G$ with bi-invariant metric, all known Riemannian foliations whose leaves are totally geodesic are homogeneous.
-Therefore, it is natural to ask whether homogeneous foliations are the only Riemannian foliations with totally geodesic leaves or not (Ranjan \cite{ranjan}).
-The affirmative answer is supported by the following conjecture, commonly called ``Grove's Conjecture'' (see also Munteanu--Tapp \cite{tappmunteanu2}):
+Indeed, in such groups all known Riemannian foliations with totally geodesic leaves are coset foliations.
+Therefore, following Ranjan \cite{ranjan}, it is natural to ask whether coset foliations are the only Riemannian foliations with totally geodesic leaves on such groups.
+The affirmative answer to this question is supported by the following conjecture, commonly called ``Grove's Conjecture'' (see also Munteanu--Tapp \cite{tappmunteanu2}):

 \begin{conj} Let $G$ be a compact simple Lie group with a bi-invariant metric.
 A Riemannian submersion $\pi\co G\to B$ with connected totally geodesic fibers is induced either by left or right cosets. \end{conj}